 The Raise3D N2 covers connectivity on all fronts from Wi-Fi, USB to PC, an ethernet port, USB flash drive, and SD card as well as internal storage of 1GB that memorize .gcode files, which means you can avoid having to go back and forth between the slicing software and the printer.

 The printer ships with Raise3D’s proprietary slicing software ideaMaker that supports file types STL, OBJ, and 3MF converted to .gcode for printing.
 It runs on Windows, iOS, and Linux.
-Visually it is identical to what appears on the touch screen for consistency between machine and software few models can rival.
+Visually it is identical to what appears on the touch screen for consistency between machine and software only a few models can rival.

 The .gcode system means you can also use other third-party slicing software like Cura if you prefer.